 3.2.
-The endophytic bacteria isolated from Vetiver grass produce high amounts of indole acetic acid
+Production of large amounts of indole acetic acid by endophytic bacteria isolated from Vetiver grass

-Figure 4.
-The IAA biosynthesis in the endophytic bacterial strains.
+Figure 3.
+IAA biosynthesis in the endophytic bacterial strains.
 (A) Detection of IAA by the color changes of the reactions.
 (B) Quantification of IAA amounts produced by the bacterial strains.

 Indole acetic acid (IAA) is a phytohormone of the auxin class, which plays a vital role in promoting the growth and development processes in plants, such as cell division, elongation, and differentiation [31].
 This compound is also produced by numerous microorganisms, including bacterial endophytes [12, 13, 32].
-Assays for the IAA production showed that all the endophytic bacterial strains from this study exhibited the IAA production ability with the amounts of 6.2 ± 0.02 to $96.5 \pm 2.24 \mu \text{g/mL}$ (Figure 4).
+The assays for IAA production showed that all the endophytic bacterial strains in this study exhibited the ability to produce IAA with concentrations ranging from $6.2 \pm 0.02$ to $96.5 \pm 2.24 \mu g/mL$ (Figure 3).

-Kim et al. (2017) indicated that K. variicola AY13 could synthesize IAA at a concentration of 84.27 \pm 3.55 μg/mL [33].
+Kim et al. (2017) indicated that K. variicola AY13 could synthesize IAA at a concentration of 84.27 $\pm$ 3.55 μg/mL [33].
 An endophytic bacterium E. cloacae MG00145, isolated from the stem of Ocimum sanctum, produced IAA at a concentration of 17.807 μg/mL [25].
-Our study showed that 4 endophytic bacterial strains isolated from Vetiver grass had high amounts of IAA in the liquid cultures after 72 h of the cultivation (Figure 4).
-These strains include K. variicola B1 (83.2 \pm 0.89 μg/mL), E. cloacae B4 (69.9 \pm 0.45 μg/mL), E. cloacae B6 (96.5 \pm 2.24 μg/mL), and E. asburiae B11 (71.2 \pm 2.23 μg/mL).
+Our study showed that 4 endophytic bacterial strains isolated from Vetiver grass had large amounts of IAA in the liquid cultures after 72 h of cultivation (Figure 3).
+These strains include K. variicola B1 (83.2 $\pm$ 0.89 μg/mL), E. cloacae B4 (69.9 $\pm$ 0.45 μg/mL), E. cloacae B6 (96.5 $\pm$ 2.24 μg/mL), and E. asburiae B11 (71.2 $\pm$ 2.23 μg/mL).

 3.3.
-The endophytic bacterial strains exhibit the ability of phosphate solubilization
+Phosphate solubilizing ability of endophytic bacterial strains

-Figure 5.
-The ability for enzyme production of two selected endophytic bacteria.
+Figure 4.
+Enzyme production ability of two selected endophytic bacteria.
 (A) Phytate degradation by phytase activity of B1 and B4.
 Bacillus subtilis was used as a reference.
 (B) Quantification of phytase activity.
 (C) Phosphate degradation by B1 and B4.

 Phosphate solubilization in plant rhizosphere by bacteria is a key driving force enabling higher P use efficiency and crop productivity [34].
 Microbial degradation processes of phytate and insoluble phosphate in soil are usually involved in phytases and phosphatases [19, 34, 35].
-Among the endophytic bacterial strains, 7 strains (B1, B2, B3, B4, B5, B6, and B8) were able to degrade phytate, and only 3 strains (B1, B4, B5) showed phosphate degradation.
-Notably, K. variicola B1 and E. cloacae B4 could degrade both phytate and phosphate (Figure 5).
+Seven endophytic strains (B1, B2, B3, B4, B5, B6, and B8) exhibited phytate degradation, while only three (B1, B4, B5) degraded inorganic phosphate.
+Notably, K. variicola B1 and E. cloacae B4 could degrade both phytate and phosphate (Figure 4).

-Phytate is the major form of organic phosphorus in soil.
-It is not a source of phosphorus readily available to plants because it either forms a complex with cations or adsorbs to various soil components.
-Phosphate-solubilizing microorganisms are ubiquitous in soils and are vital in supplying P to plants [35].
-Some bacterial genera, including Pseudomonas, Enterobacter, and Pantoea, were proven to produce phosphatases that lead to high performance of inorganic phosphate release from insoluble phosphate [36].
-Therefore, bacterial strains that are capable of degrading both phosphate and phytate are promising candidates for promoting plant growth.
+Phytate is the major form of organic phosphorus in soil but is not readily available to plants.
+Phosphate-solubilizing microorganisms are ubiquitous in soil and are vital in supplying P to plants [35].
+Some bacterial genera, including Pseudomonas, Enterobacter, and Pantoea, were proven to produce phosphatases leading to high performance of inorganic phosphate release from insoluble phosphate [36].
+Therefore, bacterial strains capable of degrading both phosphate and phytate are promising candidates for promoting plant growth.

 3.4.
-K. variicola B1 and E. cloacae B4 promote the growth of tomato plants
+Promotion of tomato plant growth by K. variicola B1 and E. cloacae B4